buzzibaer/3dhfrc/README.md

 ## What does it do?
 This small cluecode application is getting a pinball table as commandline input and is than selection a corresponding pic / vid on the 3d holografic fan.

-If you want to see it in action look here = https://youtu.be/gSEaMVhVHcs
+If you want to see it in action look here = https://youtu.be/gSEaMVhVHcs or here https://youtu.be/rK_Xfbv4QXQ

 ## How does it work?
 You can add this to your PinUpPopper Launch configuration for VPX and pass the table name as parameter to this commandline.